One Day In Bern Itinerary (Visit Landmarks & Scenic Spots)

 IMPORTANT: For an efficient exploration, I recommend exploring Bern in one direction, from west to east.
 This means that from the train station, you’ll first visit the tourist attractions within Aussere Neustadt, also known as the outer new town.
 Then, you’ll proceed to Innere Neustadt, the inner new town, and finally, Zahringerstadt.
 I’m assuming that you’ll arrive in Bern or start your trip to Bern on or before 9:00 in the morning.
 If you follow this, you should be able to complete the itinerary before sunset.

-If you’re seeking a deeper understanding of the local culture, insider tips on the best restaurants, or if you’re curious about Bern’s best-kept secrets, consider hiring a local guide for a private tour of the city.
-Simply share with the guide what you’d like to see or do, and they’ll provide all the information you need—no hassle for one whole day in Bern!
+For a deeper understanding of the local culture, the best restaurant tips, or Bern’s secrets, hire a local guide for a private tour.
+Share what you want to see or do with the guide, and they’ll provide all the information you need—making your day in Bern hassle-free!

 1st Destination: Bundeshaus